9 Intro to Linux Administration

 command. cp

-leaves behind the old file or directory and adds the new one at the specified location.
+leaves the old file or directory behind and duplicates it at the specified location.
 You can use the -r

-flag to recursively copy everything in a directory.
+flag to copy everything in a directory recursively.

 You can move a file with the mv